simonroope/real-estate-rwa/README.md

 # Real Estate RWA
 ## Initial Setup:
 * PropertyToken is the immutable Real Estate ERC1155 token
+* ProxyAdmin is the admin contract for the proxy contracts.
 * PropertyProxy is the proxy contract that users interact with
 * PropertyMethodsV1 is the implementation contract containing the business logic
 * PropertyMethodsV2 is the implementation contract containing additional business logic